This article explains how to monitor and understand your experiments’ performance.

 - The first line below each metric name shows your experiment’s data for that metric.
 For example, if you see 4K below “Clicks,” that means your experiment’s ads have received 4,000 clicks since it began running.

-- The second line shows an estimate performance difference between the experiment and the campaign.
+- The second line shows an estimated performance difference between the experiment and the campaign.

 - The first value shows the performance difference your experiment saw for that metric when compared to the original campaign.
 For example, if you see +10% for Clicks, it’s estimated that your experiment received 10% more clicks than the original campaign.
 If there’s not enough data available yet for the original campaign and/or the experiment, you’ll see “‑‑”.

-- The second value shows the 95% confidence interval.
-In this case, this is the possible range for the performance difference that might exist between the experiment and the original campaign.
+- The second value shows that if you chose a 95% confidence interval then, this is the possible range for the performance difference that might exist between the experiment and the original campaign.
 For example, if you see [+8%, +12%], it means that there might be anywhere from a 8% to 12% increase in performance for the experiment when compared to the campaign.
 If there’s not enough data available yet for the original campaign and/or the experiment, you’ll see “‑‑”.
+You can pick your own confidence intervals (80% is the default confidence interval) and be able to understand your experiment metrics better with dynamic confidence reporting.

 - If your result is statistically significant, you’ll also see a blue asterisk.